 This means interrogating every aspect of the education system: what’s taught, how it’s taught, who is teaching, what’s assessed and how, how students and families are treated in schools, how schools are resourced, and much more.
 The signals conveyed through these structures can either support or undermine a student’s ability to bring their full self to school and devote their full attention and energy to learning.

-Over time, we identified a through line in various scientific fields, disciplines, and concepts that have been part of our work over the past six years.
+Over time, we identified a through line in various scientific fields, disciplines, and concepts that were part of our work.
 In order to learn and thrive, students need to experience respect as valued people and thinkers.
 This experience of respect cannot come from interpersonal interactions alone, although relationships are critical.
 It must also be embedded in practices, policies, and norms that communicate to every student that they are valued as a person and thinker by their institution and by the education system.

 However, this truth is yet to be manifested in our education system.
 Institutional segregation and resource inequities are upheld by legislation, judicial decisions, and individual choices.
 Curricula and instruction have traditionally privileged certain knowledge and cultural legacies and excluded others.
 Institutional policies and national trends have produced an instructional workforce that does not reflect the diversity of the student body.
 Policies around tracking, assessment, special education, and discipline are exclusionary and punitive and disproportionately deployed.